thebells1111/freecodecamp-calculator/README.txt

-# freecodecamp-calculator
+freecodecamp-calculator

-Javascript Object for performing calculator operations For each of your calculator functions add a class titled "calc-button" and an attribute titled "data-calc" Label the "calc-data" as follows for each of the calculator buttons.
+Javascript Object for performing calculator operations

+For each of your calculator functions add a class titled "calc-button" and an attribute titled "data-calc"

+Label the "data-calc" as follows for each of the calculator buttons:

 All Clear Button - data-calc="ac"
 Clear Button - data-calc="clear"